phucnguyen81/enary/README.md

 # Description
-This is a project to help me do these little things in simplest way possible:
+Do various little things:

 - quick note
 - reminder
 - timer
 - calculate simple expressions

-There are exelent tools for these but they are scattered and not configurable to my likings.
+There are exelent tools for these but they are scattered and too big for my needs.
-Since they are so easy to implement myself, lets just do them.

 # Tools
-JavaScript on Node.js makes sense for these kind of things.
-It is a portable interpreter that has a potential to use browser for gui.

-The readline package is basic for making interpreter.
+The readline package in Node.js is enough for making the tiny interpreter for this.